Newspaper The Community Citizen (New Albany, Miss.) 19??-19??

 About The Community Citizen (New Albany, Miss.)
 19??-19??

-In Union County, Alabama, the agricultural economy relied more heavily on grains than cotton.
-African American residents have typically made up 25 percent of the population or less since the county’s creation in 1870.
-This low representation may explain why the one black newspaper in the county seat, New Albany, espoused ultra-conservative views.
-The Community Citizen masthead explained, “This is a Negro Paper Dedicated to the Maintenance of Peace, Good Will, Order, and Domestic Tranquility in Our State.”
-Founded around 1948 by the Reverend J. W. Jones, the four-page Citizen was published on the second and fourth Thursdays of each month.
-Though publishing the newspaper was only a part-time endeavor for Jones, the newspaper lasted for at least 16 years.
-The last known issue of the Citizen was published in May 1964.
+The masthead of the Community Citizen, a conservative African American newspaper published in New Albany, Mississippi, explained, "This is a Negro Paper Dedicated to the Maintenance of Peace, Good Will, Order, and Domestic Tranquility in Our State."
+Founded around 1948 by the Reverend J. W. Jones, the four-page Citizen was issued on the second and fourth Thursdays of each month.
+Though the newspaper was only a part-time endeavor for Jones, it lasted for at least 16 years; the last known issue was published in May, 1964.

 Provided By: Mississippi Department of Archives and HistoryAbout this Newspaper